burakTuran00/AnnihilateRunner/README.md

 Made by myselft.
 This game is a game which making on Panteon Academy.

-I used the assests for completly education purpose.
+I used the assests for completly educationak purpose.
 There is no any advertising revenue or like that.

 Additionally you can check the original Panteon Academy project via link.